xn8spicer/QDAtm/QDAtm/rqda.md

 Codes Panel
 -----------
 #### Adding codes
-Click the Codes panel button and use the +Add button to enter your codes.
+Click the Codes panel button and use the Add button to enter your codes.
 Press "OK" You can add a Memo for each code to describe its usage.

 #### Marking your text with codes
 * Click "Files" button and double-click to select your file
 * Return to the "Codes" panel and highlight the text in your File and select the Code name and then click the "Mark" button.
 * If you make a mistake, highlight the text and then click the "Unmark" button.

-#### Basic retrieving of marked files
+#### Basic retrieval of marked files
 * You can double-click on any code name (or click the Coding button) to see all text segments that have used that code.

 File Categories Panel
 ---------------------
 You may have different file categories, for example an interview may be conducted as a face-to-face or telephone interview.
 You can associate a "File Category" to each file in order to pull files of a specific category.

 Cases Panel
 -----------